kevinshenyang07/AlgoPlayground/docs/README.md

 # AlgoPlayground

-### AudioFiler is an online platform that can execute and visualize BFS/DFS algorithms
+### AlgoPlayground is an online platform that can execute and visualize BFS/DFS algorithms.

 ## Background and Overview